-Special education teachers are caring, patient, creative, and accepting professionals who work to motivate and educate students throughout their learning experiences.
-Brandman University’s preliminary teaching credential in moderate to severe disabilities prepares candidates to become influential leaders within their school systems by working with individuals in grades K-12 and adults up to age 22 who have unique educational needs.
-Based on Common Core and other California state content standards, students will learn to design engaging lessons and develop the skills needed to plan and deliver differentiated instruction, effectively manage their classrooms, and implement data-driven assessments.
-Brandman University’s program is uniquely designed to combine course work with field experiences giving students real-world application that they can use to forward their careers.
-Both of these elements are aligned with the California Commission on Teacher Credentialing (CTC) Special Education Teacher Performance Evaluations and reflect current best practices and research in the field.
+Brandman University’s preliminary teaching credential in moderate to severe disabilities prepares candidates to become influential leaders within their school systems by working with students with disabilities in grades K-12 and adults up to age 22.
+Based on Common Core and California state content standards, students will learn to design engaging lessons and develop the skills needed to plan and deliver differentiated instruction, effectively manage their classrooms, and implement data-driven assessments.
+Brandman University’s program is uniquely designed to combine course work with field experiences giving candidates real-world application that they can use to best meet the needs of their students.

-Special education teachers who instruct students with moderate to severe learning, physical, and cognitive conditions are part of an elite group dedicated to serving those who are most in need.
+Special education teachers who instruct students with moderate to severe learning, physical, and cognitive disabilities are part of an elite group dedicated to serving students who are in need most.
 Jobs are available at all levels of primary and secondary education systems throughout the country, and although employment growth depends on government funding and grade level, opportunities will continue to exist as teachers begin their roads to retirement.
-According to the Bureau of Labor Statistics job opportunities may be better in certain specialties, such as experience with early childhood intervention and skills in working with students who have multiple disabilities, severe disabilities, or autism spectrum disorders .
-Brandman University’s moderate/severe program helps equip teachers with the skills needed to satisfy this demand along with its alternative degree and teaching credential programs in many these specific areas.
+According to the Bureau of Labor Statistics job opportunities may be better in certain specialties, such as working with students who have multiple disabilities, severe disabilities, or autism spectrum disorders .
+Brandman University’s moderate/severe program helps equip teachers with the skills needed to satisfy this demand.

 Applicants intending on enrolling in this program, whether online or on campus, must be California residents and must complete the formal application process with all required documents, which include: